CyrusOfEden/llegos/README.md

 ### Objects
 - **Definition:** Objects are the fundamental entities in Llegos, defined using Pydantic models.
 They represent the base class from which other more specialized entities like Messages and Actors derive.
-- **Customization:** Users can extend the Object class to create their own scene objects, complete with validation and serialization capabilities.
+- **Customization:** Users can extend the Object class to create their own network objects, complete with validation and serialization capabilities.
 - **Dynamic Generation:** Users can dynamically generate objects using OpenAI function calling, [Instructor](https://github.com/jxnl/instructor), [Outlines](https://github.com/outlines-dev/outlines), etc.

 ### Messages